 Computers can be frustrating for many of us.
 Fortunately, help is available at your library.
 Let our knowledgeable, patient Seven Trees Library volunteers help you solve your computer problems.
-Here at the Seven Trees Library we have two volunteer Tech Mentors and one volunteer eBooks Coach.
+Here at the Seven Trees Library we have two volunteer Tech Mentors.
 A Tech Mentor is available to assist you every Wednesday evening from 5:00-6:00PM and Saturdays from 11:00AM-1:00PM.
-Our eBooks Coach is available every Saturday from 12:00-2:00PM.
-No appointment is necessary.
 Come to the Seven Trees Library and get the one-on-one help you need!

 He didn't talk to a Seven Trees Tech Mentor . . .

 In 2010, a documentary called "Cave of Forgotten Dreams" won 9 film awards.
 I was fortunate enough to see this amazing film twice on large screens in the movie theaters, including once in 3D.
 The cave that is revealed is Chauvet Cave in France.
 Closed by a landslide for at least 25,000 years, it was discovered in 1994.
 Inside the cave are beautiful rock formations, bones, footprints... and the oldest paintings in the world.

 Director Werner Hertzog and three others were allowed access to the cave for 4 hours at a time for 6 days.
 They were not allowed to touch anything other than the narrow, suspended walkway reaching through a portion of the cave.
 Specially constructed filming equiptment was used to make the movie.